pyDeb/MIPSinCSharp/README.md

 # MiniatureinCSharp
-It is an implementation of a smilar-to-MIPS language called Miniature in C Sharp.
+It is an implementation of a similar-to-MIPS language called Miniature in C Sharp.

 Here are sample instructions of Miniature: